cube-js/cube/docs/content/Cube-Cloud/Cube-IDE.md

 ## Development Mode

-In development mode you can safely make changes to your project without affecting production deployment.
-Developer mode uses a separate Git branch and allows to test your changes in Playground or via Dev API endpoint specific to this branch.
+In development mode, you can safely make changes to your project without affecting production deployment.
+Developer mode uses a separate Git branch and allows testing your changes in Playground or via Dev API endpoint specific to this branch.
 The Dev API hot-reloads your schema changes, allowing you to quickly test API changes from your applications.

 To enter into the development mode navigate to the **Schema** page and click **Enter Development Mode**.